-The launch date for Red, White, and the Blues is August 1, 2020.
+The launch date for Red, White, and the Blues is set for August of 2020.
 It will presented as a belated 2020 birthday present to the United States of America.
 Visit the book’s website RedWhiteandtheBlues.com.

 About John R. Hall